LukeHeuser/notes/Java/java_basics.md

 ## Variables
 A `Variable` needs a data type & name to be stored in the RAM.
 An expression is used to assign a single value to the variable.
 Variables are, as the name suggests, variable.
 Meaning, their value can change.

+Multiple variables can be assigned on the same line as long as the data type is first declared.

 Behind the scence: Java has allocated a place in memory to store the information and set up a mechanism to allow access of the location through the given name.

 * A variable needs an expression to initialize a value